Salisbury smart cities controversy: Council meeting to discuss the proposal

 Council chambers inside the Salisbury Community Hub.

-Discussions on the proposal were scheduled for the 30th January 2023 General Council meeting.
+Discussions on the proposal were scheduled for the 30 January 2023 General Council meeting.
 There were concerns that protesters might enter the council chamber, which had happened at the southern Adelaide suburban City of Onkaparinga two weeks prior, when protesters stormed the chambers to disrupt discussions about declaring a climate emergency, before being removed by police.
 Members of that group were affiliated with NOSCAG, and the protestor's actions were described as "justified" by Cr Burner, who had also attended.

 About 100 protesters gathered outside the Salisbury Community Hub on the night of the council meeting, but the venue lost power, along with 1,200 other properties, resulting in the meeting being rescheduled to the following day.
 Cr Peter Jensen thanked the protesters for exercising their democratic rights peacefully and said there was a need to educate the community about the councils proposed use of technology.
 The protesters were criticised by SA Police for diverting resources from fighting crime, who also stated that they could take civil action to recoup the costs of police responding to "pop up" protests.

 On 31 January 2023, the rescheduled meeting was held, with 70 protesters returning to the Salisbury Community Hub, and the council passed a motion that it:Re-affirms its commitment to providing appropriate smart city technology in the delivery of the Council adopted City Plan and Digital Salisbury [...] such as smart lighting, parking, city navigation, bin collection etc, and that Council does not support the usage of real time facial recognition software technology".It also requested that the city administration develop a community communications plan to explain the extent and application of smart city technology.
 The motions were supported by all councillors except Cr Bawden and Cr Burner.

 Cr Burner delivered a seven-minute speech reiterating her belief in a number of conspiracies, including outlining details about Elon Musk's brain chips which had been installed into robots.
-She stated that four of the robots in his factory "went a bit funny" and when the workers were disassembling them, one used it's AI technology "to get on the net and find out how to repair itself, and then it killed nine employees".
+She stated that four of the robots in his factory "went a bit funny" and when the workers were disassembling them, one used its AI technology "to get on the net and find out how to repair itself, and then it killed nine employees".
 Cr Burner later denied that she made claims about Elon Musk brain chips, stating "no-one has ever made any such claims that Elon Musk 'has inserted or is in the process of inserting &/or attaching to residents' brains [brain chips] to control the community".

 At the meeting, the council presented a motion to address a number of concerns, stating for the "avoidance of any doubt" that: